 Hike the Superior Hiking Trail (SHT) during the day and enjoy the comfort of a cozy lodge at night.
 Explore lush forests with rocky cliffs, serene inland lakes, and thundering waterfalls that empty into Lake Superior.
 Take in panoramic views from Oberg Mountain as you hike to the best overlooks in northern Minnesota.
 Enjoy the maple trees at the peak of their fall colors.
 Relax in the evening at your lodge nestled on the Superior shoreline while visiting with new friends.
 This Superior Hiking Trail lodge-based exploration is a perennial favorite.

-DAY 1: Meet at lodge in the afternoon.
+Meet at the lodge in the afternoon.
 Settle into your accommodations and explore the grounds before going on a short hike on the Superior Hiking Trail.
 Return to the lodge with plenty of time to enjoy dinner and learn about the next days' adventures.
 Relax around the fireplace, enjoy hot drinks, and get acquainted with your fellow trip participants.

-DAY 3: Enjoy breakfast, and head out to hike the 2-mile loop around the summit of Oberg Mountain.
+Head out to hike the 2-mile loop around the summit of Oberg Mountain.
 Work your way around the summit for different overlooks in all directions, starting with Leveaux Mountain and Lake Superior, then Moose Mountain, and finally inland to Oberg Lake and the rolling crests of inland ridges.
 This hike is especially beautiful in the fall when the colors of this mountain are at their peak.
 After finishing the loop, enjoy a final lunch while viewing Lake Superior.
 Bid farewell to your newfound friends and begin the journey home.

 TERRAIN/ROUTE CHOICES: The Superior Hiking Trail (SHT) is characterized by ascents to rock outcroppings and cliffs, and descents into numerous river and creek valleys crossed by attractive and functional bridges.
 The SHT traverses a rich variety of terrain and habitat types.
 Much of the trail is easy walking but you will encounter sections with numerous steps and steep grades.